Posted on 12th October 2018 by Fiona

 Whilst genetics do play a role in the development of arthritis, lifestyle has a much bigger influence.
 For example, if you are overweight, with a poor diet and a heavy occupation you may be more likely to develop arthritis than a sibling that is a healthy weight and has good strength in the muscles which help to support their joints.

 Myth 3: You shouldn’t exercise if you have arthritis

 It’s a common belief that if osteoarthritis is wear and tear in the joint, then further exercise will wear it out more.
 However, the reverse is actually true.
 By exercising we are mobilising the joint which helps to relieve stiffness, and we are strengthening the muscles around the joints which can help to support and offload the painful area.
 Low weight-bearing exercises such as cycling or swimming can be a great place to start if your joints are painful enough to limit the type of exercise you are able to do.
-Specialist classes such as clinical Pilates or our Positive Steps classes for older people are a perfect way to exercise with the right support and guidance.
+Specialist classes such as clinical Pilates or our Active Ageing Exercise classes for older people are a perfect way to exercise with the right support and guidance.